 Polls have closed in Egypt's presidential election which former army chief Abdel Fattah el-Sisi is expected to win.

 Following three days of voting, polls closed late on Wednesday and the ballot counting commenced immediately.
-Preliminary results are expected early on Thursday, AFP news agency reported.
+Preliminary results were expected early on Thursday.

 Poor turnout of voters during the first two days of the polling cast doubt over the level of popular support for Sisi.